brajeshwar/brajeshwar.github.io/_posts/2011/2011-04-11-firefox-5-preview-more-social-ui-tab-updates.md

----
-layout: post
-title: Firefox 5 Preview - More Social, UI & Tab Updates
+# Firefox 5 Preview - More Social, UI & Tab Updates
----

 <a href="http://www.mozilla.com/en-US/firefox/fx/">Firefox 4</a> is still in beta.
 It is still a kid, while the people at <a href="http://www.mozilla.com/">Mozilla</a> are planning to launch the next version.
 It seems that Mozilla is really speeding up in developing the next version this time. <a href="http://www.techspot.com/news/43184-mozilla-firefox-5-coming-on-june-21-firefox-6-on-august-18.html">Firefox 5 is to be launched</a> by the end of June this year.
 That is already cool; the fast consecutive launch.
 And, there are yet cooler stuff too.
 Firefox 5 is gonna be feature packed.